mmaelicke/scikit-gstat/README.rst

 - stable
 - matérn

 with all of them in a nugget and no-nugget variation.
-All the estimator functions are written `numba` compatible, which will be a future dependency.
+All the estimator are implemented using numba's jit decorator.
+The usage of numba might be subject to change in future versions.
 At the current stage, the package does not include any kriging.
 This is planned for a future release.